-You can vary the width, height as well as X and Y offset of elements dynamically.
+The width, height as well as X and Y offset of elements can be varied dynamically.
 The formula determines the parameters that are to influence the size of the element.
 Dynamic size is usually used for the presentation of dynamic progress bars.